5 Key Financial Ratios and How to Use Them?

 There isn’t any precise benchmark for a cash ratio as it follows a conservative approach of using cash and equivalents only to repay its short-term debt and other current obligations.

-So, for example, if your business has a cash ratio of less than 1, it does not mean your company is inefficient in meeting current obligations, you will still have other current assets such as inventory, prepayments, accounts receivables to meet your current liabilities.
+For example, if your business has a cash ratio of less than 1, it doesn’t mean your company is inefficient in meeting current obligations.
+You will still have other current assets such as inventory, prepayments, and accounts receivables to meet your current liabilities.

 Cash Ratio = Cash and Equivalents / Current Liabilities